stratapp/stratapp-website/_posts/2019-06-25-employee-engagement-without-business-performance-is-a-fail-business-performance-without-employee-engagement-is-a-fail.md

   without employee engagement is a fail
 seo_title: Gallup's Q12 Index on measuring employee engagement
-seo_description: 'Gallup''s Q12 Index on measuring employee engagement is useful for evaluating the success of #stratapp.'
+seo_description: 'Gallup''s Q12 Index on measuring employee engagement is useful for evaluating the success of your #stratapp rollout.'
 author: Anthony Moorhouse
 banner_image: "/uploads/Catalan human tower.jpg"
+slug: Gallup Q12 Index on measuring employee engagement

 ---
 ## Gallup's Q12 Index on measuring employee engagement is useful for evaluating the success of #stratapp.